Haz-15/Assignment-2/README.md

 - Once you’ve seen everything listed in the directory, if there is a specific folder you want to get into, input “cd” followed by the name of the location to navigate into it
 -  If you’ve entered the wrong folder or just simply want to leave the one you are in, input “cd ..” to back out.
 -  “cd /” will take you to the root directory, which contains everything
+- If a file within a folder is something that you want to copy and place somewhere else, input the command “cp”(which literally stands for copy) followed by the name of the file.
+If you out another name following the files name, it will be renamed to that within the same folder
+- If you want to remove a file, input “rm” into the command line followed by the name of the file -